Skip to Main Navigation

 The World Bank

-POVERTY PROGRAMS
+POVERTY PRACTITIONER PROGRAMS

 • The World Bank

-Program | Harnessing the Value of Data for Development | For Government Officials
+In person | Harnessing the Value of Data for Development | For Government Officials

 • The World Bank

-Program | Harnessing the Value of Data for Development | For Government Officials and Private Sector Leaders
+Hybrid | Harnessing the Value of Data for Development | For Government Officials and Private Sector Leaders

 • The World Bank

-Brief | Harnessing the Value of Data for Development | For Government Officials and Civil Society
+Self-paced | Harnessing the Value of Data for Development | For Government Officials and Civil Society

 • The World Bank